siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 [Follow the instructions in this linked guide to build your first asset chain.](#creating-a-new-asset-chain)

-We recommend that you use the simplest of settings when creating your first chain.
+We recommend that you use the simplest of settings for now.

 For example: